tuist/handbook/handbook/product/needs-pool.md

 ---
-title: People needs
+title: Needs pool
 description: This document captures the needs of people using Tuist to get ideas on how to improve the product.
 ---

-# People needs
+# Needs pool

 Tuist must solve real needs that people have.
 Sometimes,